 As it cooks, some liquid will be absorbed; add water for a soupier chili, or don’t add anything if you like a thicker, saucier chili.

 When the chili’s finished to your liking, taste it for seasoning.
-Add extra salt or spice as needed.
-Chili also loves toppings: vegan sour cream or cheese are obvious winners, as are crumbled tortilla chips, chopped parsley or cilantro or a dash of vinegar to add brightness.
+Add extra salt or spice as needed, then serve.

 To have the best vegan chili, you’ll need plenty of toppings.
 Here are some tasty ways to top your bowl:

 - vegan sour cream

 - vegan cheese or nutritional yeast